The Court-Martial of Billy Mitchell: Plot

 Mitchell is outraged by the tragedy and calls a press conference in which he harshly accuses the Army and Navy of criminal negligence and almost treasonable disregard of the air service.
 This results in a court martial in Washington, D.C.
 He is represented by his friend, Illinois Congressman Frank R. Reid (Ralph Bellamy), an advocate of air power in Congress.
-None of the officers hearing the case, which includes General Douglas MacArthur, are in the Air Corps.
+None of the officers hearing the case, among them General Douglas MacArthur, are in the Air Corps.
 Reid makes little headway.
-His request to call witnesses on the merits of Mitchell's position are denied.
-He asks who preferred the charges against Mitchell, and receiving no clear answer he demands the appearance as a witness of President Calvin Coolidge as commander of all armed forces.
-The court adjourns to consider the request..
+His request to call witnesses on the merits of Mitchell's position is denied.
+He asks who preferred the charges against Mitchell, and receiving no clear answer he demands the appearance as a witness of President Calvin Coolidge as commander of the armed forces.
+The court adjourns to consider the request.

 Mitchell refuses to sign a paper Reid has presented him in which he withdraws his criticisms in return for saving his career as an Army officer.
 Margaret Lansdowne (Elizabeth Montgomery), widow of Mitchell's dead friend from the Shenandoah, then appears in court.
 Coolidge declines to appear, but witnesses on air power previously excluded are now allowed to testify to corroborate Mitchell's criticisms, including Eddie Rickenbacker (Tom McKee), Carl Spaatz (Steve Roberts), Henry H. Arnold (Robert Brubaker) and Fiorello LaGuardia (Phil Arnold).

 Finally Mitchell testifies and is cross-examined by Maj.
 Allen W. Gullion (Rod Steiger), a prosecutor specially brought in for the job.
 He stresses that Mitchell had disobeyed his superior officers.
-Gullion also ridicules Mitchell's claims, such as his prediction that Japan would attack the U.S. Navy at Pearl Harbor.
+Gullion also ridicules Mitchell's claim that at some point in the future Japan will attack the U.S. Navy at Pearl Harbor.

-The court finds Mitchell guilty, however his men in the air service salute him as he departs.
-Mitchell steps out and looks up to see a squadron of four biplanes and fades to a squadron of fighter jets, demonstrating what Billy Mitchell's actions will result in for the future of the United States and its Air Force.
+The court finds Mitchell guilty and suspends him from rank, command, and duty for five years.
+The men of the air service stand to attention as he departs the Army and Navy Club in civilian dress.
+On hearing the sound of biplanes, Mitchell looks up at them.
+Footage of biplanes dissolves into footage of modern jet fighters, followed by footage of a flypast that demonstrates U.S. air power as envisioned by Billy Mitchell.